Careers Service

 Example CVs

-Our online AI-generated checker, CareerSet gives you instant feedback 24/7.
-CareerSet scores your CV on key skills that recruiters look for, focusing on impact, brevity and style.
+CareerSet scores your CV on key skills that recruiters look for.
+It focuses on impact, brevity and style.
 You can use the feedback to edit your CV and re-submit it to CareerSet as many times as you like.
 You can also match your CV with a job description, to help you tailor it to a specific role.

 You can access CareerSet directly or via the CV and Covering Letter Pathway.

-CareerSet can only provide feedback on chronological CVs – for other styles (such as skills-based), please book an appointment or submit your CV as above.
+CareerSet can only provide feedback on chronological CVs.
+For other styles (such as skills-based), please book an appointment or submit your CV as above.

-How to use CareerSet:
+How to Use CareerSet

-3. Review your score and work your way through the feedback and tips to help you improve your CV.
 For the first time you use it, click on ‘Show me around’ for a full tour of the report.
 There’s no such thing as a perfect CV, so you don’t need to try to get to 100%!
-We’d suggest aiming for a score above 70%, but if you’re struggling to reach that, don’t worry – you can book an online CV appointment to get help from a CV adviser.
+We’d suggest aiming for a score above 70%, but if you’re struggling to reach that, don’t worry.

-4. You can then upload your CV again to see if you’ve improved your score.
+You can book an online or in-person CV appointment to get help from a CV adviser.
+You can then upload your CV again to see if you’ve improved your score.

 Target your CV